leadedge/Spout2/SPOUTSDK/README.md

 - [SpoutDirectX](https://spoutdx-site.netlify.app/)

 A sub-set of the Spout SDK for applications using DirectX rather than OpenGL.\
-SpoutDX is a support class for that provides functions similar to those in the OpenGL version of the SDK.\
+SpoutDX is a support class for that provides functions similar to those in the OpenGL version of the SDK.
-Several examples show details of use.\
 SpoutDX was originally designed for D3D11 and has been extended for D3D12 and D3D9 with very similar methods.
+Several examples show details of use.

 - ARM build